Location: Chicago, Illinois

 March 3, 2006

 As we reported last week, FIRE is disappointed that the Supreme Court has decided not to hear Hosty v.
 Carter, thereby upholding the Seventh Circuit’s 2005 decision to allow public university administrators to censor student newspapers.
 The Student Press Law Center (SPLC) issued a press release this week airing student editors’ reactions.
 This decision has gained new importance in light of the recent debate surrounding the publishing of the Danish Mohammed cartoons.
 The Seventh Circuit encompasses Indiana, Wisconsin, and Illinois, and in Illinois alone, two controversies have arisen regarding the public display of the cartoons.
-At the University of […]» Read More
+At the University of Chicago, […]» Read More

 October 20, 2005